kubedb/docs/docs/guides/mongodb/concepts/autoscaler.md

 - `spec.compute.configServer` indicates the desired compute autoscaling configuration for config servers of a sharded MongoDB database.
 - `spec.compute.mongos` indicates the desired compute autoscaling configuration for the mongos nodes of a sharded MongoDB database.
 - `spec.compute.shard` indicates the desired compute autoscaling configuration for the shard nodes of a sharded MongoDB database.
+- `spec.compute.arbiter` indicates the desired compute autoscaling configuration for the arbiter node.

 All of them has the following sub-fields: